Visualizations#

 MICOM provides a a set of visualizations that can be used with the outputs from MICOM workflows.
 Those visualizations are the same as provided by the MICOM Qiime 2 plugin but are delivered as single HTML files that bundles interactive graphics and raw data.

-To create some more interesting figures here we will use a realistic example data set which is the output of running the MICOM grow workflow on a data set of 8 healthy fecal samples and 8 fecal samples from individuals with colorectal cancer taken from https://doi.org/10.1158/1940-6207.CAPR-14-0129.
-To see the interactive evrsion of a visualization you can click on the provided previews.
+To create some more interesting figures here we will use a realistic example data set which is the output of running the MICOM grow workflow on a data set of 10 healthy fecal samples from the iHMP cohort.
+To see the interactive version of a visualization you can click on the provided previews.
 All visualization contain download buttons to download the raw data used to generate the plot.

 [1]: